Foreclosure and Bankruptcy in the San Fernando Valley

 Get in Touch with an Encino Foreclosure Defense Attorney

-If you need an experienced bankruptcy lawyer in the San Fernando Valley, please consider Nader Law Firm.
+If you need an experienced bankruptcy lawyer in the San Fernando Valley, please consider Nader & Berneman.
 We offer free consultations and have helped thousands of clients over the years discharge their debts through bankruptcy.
 We are fully committed to helping you understand your options, and we won't stop working until your needs are met.
 Call us now at (818) 788-5008 to speak with an attorney.

 - L.A.
 Mortgage Foreclosure Watch: Half of Under-40 Homeowners Underwater